Office of Articulation, Transfer, and Alternative Credit Articulation Agreement Process

 Agreements can be negotiated more quickly if the subject experts from both partner institutions are involved in meetings.
 Prior to meeting, prepare and package as much information as possible to help facilitate the conversation and expedite the process.

 Transfer pathways should be applied to degree requirements or a specific major/program at a partner institution.
 Whenever possible, use the Ohio Transfer Module and/or Transfer Assurance Guide coursework while developing a transfer pathway or articulation agreement with either public or private institutions.

 The steps to developing an articulation agreement:

-- If a Tri-C faculty member or administrator is interested in pursuing a partnership, complete the online Articulation/Facilities Agreement Request Form on the Transfer Center website to notify ATPL.
+- If a Tri-C faculty member or administrator is interested in pursuing a partnership, the ATPL office should be contacted for assistance (contact information found below).

 - If a partner or potential partner institution contacts Tri-C with interest in establishing an articulation agreement: